• Japanese Knife Materials

 Features: By adding chromium (Cr) and tungsten (W) to carbon steel, blue steel's sharpness durability significantly improves.
 It can maintain good sharpness with infrequent sharpening, even with high volume cutting.
 However, while blue steel maintains sharpness longer due to its components, it is harder to sharpen.
 Additionally, the enlargement of the metal's structure can slightly decrease sharpness.

-With harder steel, you can cut with less force.
-Also, when using different steels sharpened to the same degree with the same force, the harder steel will cut better.
-However, as the steel becomes harder, it also becomes more prone to chipping and more difficult to sharpen.
+• One of the advantages of harder steel is that it requires less force to cut.
+For example, when knives with different hardness levels are sharpened at the same angle and used with the same force, the harder steel will generally cut more effectively.
+However, as steel becomes harder, it also becomes more prone to chipping and is more difficult to sharpen.

 • Steel #1: Focused on Sharpness